 What Exactly Does the "Mild" in Mild Traumatic Brain Injury Mean?

 Head injuries are common, but the diagnosis of brain injury following a head injury is complicated.
-Diagnosing mTBI is particularly difficult because of reliance on subjective, self-reported symptoms and no objective standards.
+Diagnosing mTBI is particularly difficult because of its reliance on subjective, self-reported symptoms and no objective standards.
 Further, “mild” in mTBI is a misnomer as patients can feel many symptoms.
 Mild also does not refer to the cause of head injury, as in a seemingly not mild car crash. mTBI is most frequently used interchangeably with a concussion but includes all mild head-injured patients with a Glasgow Coma Scale score of 13-15.

 Mild Traumatic Brain Injury symptoms from an mTBI may range from mild to severe and include one or more of the following: